 Thanks to Alan Poulter for the heads up!

-WelcomeMy name is Christine Rooney-Browne and I'm a PhD student based at the University of Strathclyde in Scotland.
+WelcomeI am a PhD researcher based within the Department of Computer and Information Sciences at the University of Strathclyde in Scotland.

 - August 2011 (1)